How to Treat & Prevent Vehicle Rust Damage

 Keep your car in a garage

-Keeping your vehicle in a garage, or at least keeping it covered, will protect it from damage caused by adverse weather conditions.
+Keeping your vehicle in a garage will protect it from damage caused by adverse weather conditions.
+Cars parked in damp or exposed environments are more prone to rust.

 Wash your car regularly